blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 Below, Vera and Xeroth watched from the ruins.

-*"She’s seducing him into *suicide*,"* Xeroth hissed, now a single, hunched figure with too many joints. *"Brilliant.
+*"She’s seducing him into *suicide*"* Xeroth hissed, now a single, hunched figure with too many joints. *"Brilliant.
 Ruthless.
 I’m taking notes."*

 Vera reattached her arm with a grimace.
 "Focus.
 The moment he lets go of the choir—"

-"—we collapse the ritual’s foundation," Vera finished.
+"—we collapse the ritual’s foundation" Vera finished.
 "But Nyx… she’s *in* too deep."

 Above, Nyx had Malak Vorth exactly where she wanted him—kneeling, eyes closed, utterly surrendered to her whisper.
 But then… he smiled.
 A slow, cruel twist of lips.

-"Foolish night-bloom," he rasped, eyes snapping open.
+"Foolish night-bloom" he rasped, eyes snapping open.
 They glowed with a sickly green light.
 "You think *I* am the one being seduced?"
 His hand shot out, fingers closing around Nyx’s throat.
 Dark chains of necrotic energy erupted from his palm, wrapping her wrists, her waist.
 "I *know* your scent.
 You were *his* pet once.
 The Master’s broken doll.
 And now… you deliver yourself to *me*."

 Nyx’s breath caught.
 Not from the chokehold—but from the memory. *The Master*.
 The centuries of chains.
 The fire.
 The *hunger*.
 For a heartbeat, the terror of her past flooded back, freezing her Chaos-fueled strength.